Waterfall railway station (Snowdon Mountain Railway)

 Waterfall railway station (today also signed as Gorsaf Ceunant Mawr) was the first intermediate stop on the Snowdon Mountain Railway, located on the southern edge of Llanberis, Gwynedd, Wales.

 History

 Waterfall railway station was built to allow visitors to use the train to travel to a spectacular waterfall close to the line.
 A short distance from Waterfall station is a bridge over the river and a gate, which marks the start of the mountain.

 The station opened with the railway on 6 April 1896, but both closed the same day following an accident.
-They reopened on 9 April 1897 without mishap.
+The line as a whole did not reopen until 9 April 1897, but trains were again running to Waterfall by late September 1896.
 Except for wartime, the station operated until closure in September 1923.
 The line through the station remains operational.

 Location

 The railway line starts in the valley bottom at Llanberis station at an altitude of 353 ft, and Waterfall station stands at 580 ft.
 The line subsequently rises to Summit station, which stands at 3,493 ft, 68 ft below the summit of the mountain.